procf/colloids-setup/09-Accessing-Discovery.md

 <br>
 ## Getting Access to the `work` Directory

-As a member of the PRoPS Group you should have access to the `props` directory on `work`.
+As a member of the PRO-CF Group you should have access to the `props` directory (our old acronym) on `work`.
 This is where you will store most of your data.

 After connecting to Discovery, you can check this with
 ```bash